sirkibsirkib/vault/README.md

 To make sense of any of this, the user must provide a super-password at startup, whose hash is used to salt the other security functions.
-As a result, several different vaults could exist in the same directory without them being able to read one another's data at all, and without stepping on each other's toes (except for highly unliekly 128-bit hash collisions).
+As a result, several different vaults could exist in the same directory without them being able to read one another's data at all, and without stepping on each other's toes (except for highly unlikely 128-bit hash collisions).